yukun-dong/how-to/AAD-Manifest-Introduction.md

 If you want to reference `short` value, you can use this placeholder argument in the AAD manifest: `{{config.manifest.appName.short}}`

-### Referencing config file values in AAD manifest template
+### Referencing environment variable in AAD manifest template

 Some times you may not want to hardcode the values in AAD manifest template.
 For example, when the value is a secret.
 AAD manifest template file supports referencing the values from environment variables.
 You can use syntax `{{env.YOUR_ENV_VARIABLE_NAME}}` in parameter values to tell the tooling that the value needs to be resolved from current environment variable.